t-bast/bolts/04-onion-routing.md

 So this is the `blinded_path` he hands to Alice.

 1. `first_node_id`: Bob
 2. `first_path_key`: the first path key for Bob
-3. `path`: [Bob', bob_blob], [Carol', carol_blob], [Dave', dave_blob]
+3. `path`: [Bob', encrypted_data_bob], [Carol', encrypted_data_carol], [Dave', encrypted_data_dave]

-Alice encrypts an onion to Bob', Carol', Dave' and gives it to Bob with the `first_path_key`.
+If Alice also uses a blinded path to reach Bob, she encrypts an onion to Bob', Carol', Dave' and includes the `first_path_key` in the payload for Bob.
+This is how onion messages are constructed.

+If Alice uses a normal path to reach Bob, she encrypteds an onion to Bob, Carol', Dave' and includes the `first_path_key` in the payload for Bob.
+This is used for payment onions to allow nodes between Alice and Bob to be unaware that a blinded path is used downstream.

+Bob uses the `first_path_key` to derive the shared secret which lets him decrypt the `encrypted_data_tlv` which indicates where the onion is to be forwarded (i.e. Carol).
+Bob derives the next `path_key` and sends it and the onion to Carol.

-Bob uses the path key to derive the shared secret which gives him both the tweak to decrypt the onion so he can decrypt it (created by Alice for Bob' instead of Bob) and also to decrypt the `encrypted_data_tlv` which indicates where the onion is to be forwarded (i.e. Carol).
-Bob derives the next `path_key` and sends it an the onion to Carol.
+Carol uses the path key to get both the tweak to decrypt the onion (created by Alice for Carol' instead of Carol) and also to decrypt the `encrypted_data_tlv` which indicates where the onion is to be forwarded (i.e. Dave).
+Carol derives the next `path_key` and sends it and the onion to Dave.

 ### Requirements